joshpanebianco-io/technique-analyser-ai/README.md

 🔗 **Live App**: [https://joshpanebianco-io.github.io/technique-analyser-ai/](https://joshpanebianco-io.github.io/technique-analyser-ai/)

-_(**Note**: Backend is hosted on the free tier of Render.com which suspends services after a period of inactiivty, so may take 1-2 minutes to spin up again once it receives traffic again.)_
+_(**Note**: Backend is hosted on the free tier of Render.com which suspends services after a period of inactivity, so may take 1-2 minutes to spin up again once it receives traffic again.)_

 ---